Emma Mudge, Senior Psychological Wellbeing Practitioner

 When should we use them?

 Whenever works for you.
 This is the beauty of an affirmation.
 To be effective, affirmations require repetition, so finding a way to make positive affirmations a habit will help.

 Try using existing habits as a cue for your affirmations: maybe saying 'I am exactly where I need to be’ as you put your feet on the floor first thing in the morning will get you off to a good start?
 Or will a serving of ‘I am resilient and brave’ with each cup of tea give you the strength to get through difficult times?

 Positive affirmations can also be there for you in the moment and when you need them most, like when your self-esteem or self-worth has been shaken in some way and you want to regain confidence.
 With a moment to pause and a few deep breaths, positive affirmations can be part of a discrete and powerful self-worth reset.

-How should I use them?
+How should we use them?

 Affirming your values and strengths in your own head might be most appropriate in the instance above.
 But try the following to gain a greater impact over time: